jnmaloof/MCB160L-BSA-mapping/Day3.md

 ![](figs/OutcrossAppQL.png)

-Choose the Quick Launch that matches the EMSXX mutation you have been assigned.
+**Choose the Quick Launch that matches the EMSXX mutation you have been assigned.** Input parameters have been tuned for each mutation for you; normally, some trial and error would be required to obtain a clear-cut output.

 ### Input